Blowing Rock, North Carolina: Attractions

-Annual festivals and events in Blowing Rock include the "Art in the Park" festival, a monthly summertime (May-Oct) event in downtown Blowing Rock where artists set up booths to sell their work to tourists; the Fourth of July festival and parade; Blowing Rock Winterfest in November; the Blue Ridge Wine and Food Festival in April; Christmas in the Park and Lighting of the Town festivities, including a Holiday Parade; the Symphony by the Lake at Chetola Resort; and the Blowing Rock Charity Horse Show which has been a tradition for nearly a century.
-It is the longest continuously run horse show in the United States.
-The show features some of the best horse riders in the Eastern United States.
+Annual festivals and events in Blowing Rock include the "Art in the Park" festival, a monthly summertime (May-Oct) event in downtown Blowing Rock; the Fourth of July festival and parade; Blowing Rock Winterfest in November; the Blue Ridge Wine and Food Festival in April; Christmas in the Park and Lighting of the Town festivities, including a Holiday Parade; the Symphony by the Lake at Chetola Resort; and the Blowing Rock Charity Horse Show.

 Media

 The Blowing Rocket newspaper covers Blowing Rock.
 The newspaper is owned by Adams Publishing Group and is a sister publication of the Watauga Democrat in Boone.

 Blowing Rock News is a digital-only news publication focused on Blowing Rock and its surrounding communities.

 Infrastructure

 Most services are available either in Blowing Rock or in Boone, approximately 8 mi away.
 The town is served by U.S. Highways 221 and 321 as well as the Blue Ridge Parkway.
 US 221 leads southwest 18 mi to Linville and 53 mi to Marion.
 US 321 leads southeast 21 mi to Lenoir and 37 mi to Hickory.
 The two highways together lead north to Boone.

 For other transportation facilities, consult Boone, North Carolina and Watauga County, North Carolina.